uccser/cs-field-guide/csfieldguide/static/interactives/data-drop/README.md

 ## Known Issues

-- The animation of objects will stop while the user has hiden the page, but new data balls are still created.
+- The animation of objects will stop while the webpage is hidden, but new data balls are still created.
   When the user returns all the new balls are dropped at once.